liuzhousi/FPGC4/Documentation/docs/progress.md

 - Ported code from personal Arduino project to read MIDI USB keybaord using CH376
 - Added ESP32 as APU (ESP32Synth), replacing the two square wave TonePlayers on the FPGA (still need to disable the TonePlayers!)
 - ESP32 APU uses I2S DAC, and now has a bidirectional UART communication port with the MU
+- Added W5500 in hardware and software
+- Reimplemented SPI module.
+Now uses 6.25MHz SPI clock (verified stable for CH376)

 ## Future plans
 These are kinda ordered based on priority

-- Remove TonePlayer
+- Improve C compiler
 - Improve ESP32Synth
 - Improve and write more libraries
-- Enable second SPI and third UART port
+- Enable third UART port
-- Create a web server with W5500 chip
-- Change speed of FT232RL to 1Mboud
 - Change all static paths in the project to relative ones
-- Write a USB bootloader
+- Write a USB loader program
 - Write a platformer game
 - Create a pattern and palette table generator
-- Add logo to boot screen animation in bootloader
+- Add logo to USB loader
+- Change speed of FT232RL to 1Mboud
-- Write an OS
+- Write an OS (when C is super stable)
 - Add Gameboy printer via Arduino to I/O (Best way to do this currently is using UART3)
 - Change SPI Flash for SDCARD (if yes, then use an SRAM cache for blocks and rewrite bootloader), or add a way to reprogram the flash directly from the FPGA (better idea)